heyaaryann/real-time-text-editor/README.md

 hey i am building a real time text collabrative editor

 we are using next.js and on top of that we are using shadcn to add button and more , because it is easy to make
+// using sfc to make a const and export deafult more easily